 Brick House is a gorgeous Nicaraguan puro crafted with a dark, reddish-brown Habano wrapper and a robust blend of Nicaraguan long-fillers.
 The result is a medium to full-bodied cigar that's rich, flavorful, and smooth.
 Notes of earth, cedar, pepper, and coffee are complemented by a toasty, slightly sweet finish.
 Well-made, tasty, and modestly priced.
-Brick House received a well-deserved 93-rating and was named a Top 25 Cigar of 2016 AND a Top 25 Cigar of 2010.
+Great News!
+Brick House received a well-deserved 93-rating and was named #18 Cigar of 2022, a Top 25 Cigar of 2016, and a Top 25 Cigar of 2010.
 That's consistency!
 The reviews noted: "It's hard to beat the bang-for-the-buck factor of the cigar, a $5 Nicaraguan Puro with copious amounts of flavor.
 It smacks of sweet wood and tea with a toasty aftertaste."

 Brick House Mighty Mighty have become one of my favorite smokes.
 Draw is flawless, ash sticks longer than any cigar I have smoked, and tasty as ever.
 Just ordered second five pack and salivary glands are already excited.